Homeless? Call the Homeless Information Line, 434-207-2328.

-Our shelters host as many as 45 men and 20 women each night during the coldest months of the year.
-We are open from late October through the middle of April.
+Our 2023-2024 congregate shelters will host up to 50 adults each night during the coldest months of the year.
+We will re-open in late October 2023.

 Our shelter is a “last resort” when you have no other place to go.

-Do you have support resources in another community?
+- Do you have resources in another community?

 PACEM can help you move back into the community and out of our shelters.
-Our Case Manager/Advocate will work with you, meeting with you one-on-one at least every 14 days.
+A Case Manager/Advocate will work with you, meeting with you one-on-one at least every 14 days.
 Our goal is to help you along the path from Street to Home.
-With our help, a total of 69 individuals moved into a stable home during the 2015-16 shelter season.
+With our help, a total of 50 individuals moved into a stable home during the 2019-2020 shelter season.
 These homes include private, market rate rental apartments, moving back in with family and friends, public housing, nursing homes, and assisted living.
-In addition to those who found stable housing, we helped 20 guests get into a more structured shelter with work and/or sobriety requirements and guided 50 guests as they reconnected with their family support network.
+In addition to those who found stable housing, we helped guests get into a more structured shelter with work and/or sobriety requirements and guided guests as they reconnected with their family support network.

 Other Help Available